nvim-treesitter/nvim-treesitter/README.md

 ## Adding parsers

-Treesitter is based on a _parser_ for each language.
-Installing them can be quite a pain, but fortunately `nvim-treesitter` provides two command to tackle this for you :
+Treesitter is using a different _parser_ for every language.
+It can be quite a pain to install, but fortunately `nvim-treesitter` provides two command to tackle this issue:
   - `TSInstall` to install a given parser.
   - `TSInstallInfo` to know which parser is installed.

-Let's say you want to have a parser for `lua`, `c`, and `python`, here is how to use the commands :
+Let's say you need a parser for `lua`, `c`, and `python`, this is how you do with these commands:
 ```vim
 :TSInstall c
 Downloading...